 Table 2 displays the correspondences between the ELP Standards for Adult Education and the Next Generation Science Standards (NGSS) Science and Engineering Practices.
 The eight Science Practices are presented in rows along the left side of the table and the corresponding ELP Standards for Adult Education are presented in columns.
 This mapping may be used to identify supporting language skills (and standards) to incorporate into lessons.
 Instructors can use Table 2 as a springboard to raise awareness of the intersections of science and language.
-Understanding the correspondences between the Science Practices and ELP Standards for Adult Education can also help to contextualize instruction that aligns to ELL's interests.
+Understanding the correspondences between the Science Practices and ELP Standards for Adult Education that aligns to ELL's interests.